moisesjbc/librigilo/README.md

 ## Testing

-In order to run unit tests *pytest* is needed.
+In order to run unit tests *nosetests* and *pytest* are needed.
 It can be installed using pip

+        sudo apt-get install python3-nose
         pip3 install pytest

 Run the tests

-        py.test
+        nosetests3